 When your glucose is high, it gets flushed out of the body in urine, taking the calories and fluids we consume with it.

 Frequent or recurring infections are sometimes a sign of high blood sugar.
 We might experience gum disease, urinary tract infections, bacterial or fungal infections of the skin, and women may also expereince yeast infections.

 Other infections might include pneumonia and respiratory infections, kidney and gallbladder infections, and severe bacterial middle ear and fungal sinus infections.

 - Cuts and Bruises Won’t Heal

-If your blood sugar isn’t well controlled, you might find that cuts and bruises are slow to heal.
+If the blood sugar isn’t well controlled, we might find that cuts and bruises are slow to heal.
 Tending to injuries, however small, is important because it reduces the risk of infections in people with diabetes.
-Infections themselves can also worsen blood sugars, which make it even harder for your immune system to fight off the infection.
+Infections themselves can also worsen blood sugars, which makes it even harder for your immune system to fight off the infection.